byteyilabs/yi-note/README.md

+**NOTE**: YiNote has been acquired by [ByteYi Labs Inc.](https://byteyilabs.com/) For the next step, we will work together to publish `YiNote Pro` to add cloud support and more exciting features (The published extension will keep unchanged).
+Stay tuned!

 # YiNote Browser Extension

 YiNote, aka TurboNote Chrome Extension, is an effective tool to take and share notes while watching online videos.